Docs

 Flyway Migrations

-Control Center provides a simple way to set up Flyway migrations to initialize your database.
-This guide walks you through the steps to configure Flyway migrations for your Vaadin application using Control Center.
+Control Center provides a simple way to set up Flyway migrations to initialize a database.
+This guide walks through the steps to configure Flyway migrations for a Vaadin application using Control Center.

 Control Center Starter